mesibo/conferencing/live-demo/README.md

 ## mesibo Live Demo

-This repository contains the source code for the mesibo sample conferencing app hosted at [https://mesibo.com/livedemo](https://mesibo.com/livedemo), This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.
+This folder contains the source code for [mesibo sample conferencing app](https://mesibo.com/livedemo).
+This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.

-It is recommended that you first look at [basic demo](https://github.com/mesibo/conferencing/tree/master/basic-demo) to familiarize yourself with API before diving into this app.

-> Please note that this documentation is **under progress** and will be updated.
+We have also hosted the same code at [https://mesibo.com/livedemo](https://mesibo.com/livedemo) so that you can quickly try it out.

 ## Features:
 - Group Voice and Video Call with unlimited members